 Then there’s the Surface Laptop 3 15-inch model that features a larger screen using a special edition of an AMD Ryzen processor with integrated graphics.
 (Colors available include black and silver.)

 Both devices offered a new keyboard that should make typing more comfortable with a full 1.33mm key travel, and now with a 20 percent larger glass trackpad.

-This time around both devices include a USB Type-A and USB Type-C, and faster charging to up to 80 percent in an hour.
+This time around both devices includes a USB Type-A and USB Type-C, and faster charging to up to 80 percent in an hour.

 Also, these devices now have removable hard drives.
 However, it’s something that Microsoft is touting as a privacy feature for organizations to make sure that data can be destroyed properly.
 But you should still be able to replace the drive for a bigger capacity or replace a broken drive.

 Pricing starts at $999 for the 13.5-inch model and $1199 for the 15-inch model.
 You can preorder these devices now, and they’ll be available on October 22.

 The Surface Pro 7 is just an updated version of the Surface Pro 6.
 The seventh generation of the tablet now includes a 10th Generation Intel processor with Iris Plus graphics.
 Microsoft is also bringing higher quality “Studio Mics,” and it offers up to 10.5 hours of battery life with faster charging.

 Of course, the new Surface Pro 7 has a USB Type-C port, but without thunderbolt support.
 Type Covers are available in blue and red.

 The Surface Pro 7 starts at $749 for the base model.
 It’s available for preorder now, and it’ll be available on October 22.